 Guides aren’t allowed to address their groups once they get inside the Sistine Chapel.
 So Luca spent some time explaining what we were going to see before we actually got there.
 I found this a great help in understanding what we were looking at.

 Photography isn’t allowed inside the Chapel, either.
 So if you want to admire Michelangelo’s paintings you’ll have to go and see for yourself!
 Have a look at the website for details of this tour and LivItaly’s wide range of small group tours throughout Italy.
-(Readers of this blog can get a 5% discount on all tours by using booking code WORLDWIDEWRITER.)
+(Readers of this website can get a 10% discount on all tours by using booking code WORLDWIDEWRITER.)